SophieCurinier/DailyCodingProblem/README.md

 - **Prob 161 :** Reversed 32integer bits
 - **Prob 176 :** Are 2 strings mapped?
 - **Prob 185 :** Calcul intersect area between 2 rectangles
+- **Prob 231 :** Rearrange string so that no 2 adjacent characters are the same

 ## Medium